xtendui/xtendui/SETUP.md

 ## Javascript

-You can import the **components you need** as described in the docs.
+You can import the **components you need** as described in the demos.

 ```jsx
 import { Xt } from 'xtendui'